 Tam Kung is an enigmatic figure with little really known about his origins.
-The sea deity is always depicted as a child and his birthday celebration, on the eighth day of the fourth lunar month, coincides each year with the Buddha’s birthday – May 3rd this year.
+The sea deity is always depicted as a child and his birthday celebration, on the eighth day of the fourth lunar month, coincides each year with the Buddha’s birthday.
 Despite this relative obscurity, Tam Kung has an oversized party for his birthday.
 It is marked by one of the loudest and liveliest parades in Hong Kong.

 The banging and crashing of drums, gongs and cymbals pierces the air and rings through the ears of the festival goers.
 The raucous fanfare announces the coming of the parade that steadily snakes its way towards the Shau Kei Wan Tam Kung Temple.
 Prides of lion dancers jump about showing off their martial prowess, before making way for gods from other temples in sedan chairs being marched down the street.
 Floats with images of zodiac creatures and deities are pushed by members of clan associations and neighbourhood groups who have prepared over several months for the grand parade.
 Dragon dancers run around in spirals and circles bearing magnificent beasts aloft.
 Martial artists and acrobats perform feats for the spectators and yet more lions prance about on bamboo poles.
 Young boys in the guise of Tam Kung are pushed along on small floats, while other children dressed as mythical characters are suspended in mid-air though hidden metal platforms, defying gravity and drawing the admiration of the crowds that have gathered to see one of the biggest spectacles in Hong Kong’s religious calendar.